 And if you find it hard letting go of that extra coffee mug, we have a healthier alternative we would absolutely recommend, especially when you’re experiencing digestive problems: our Papaya Seed Powder which provides a healthy kick and helps clear the digestive tract at the same time.

-Better yet, the Papaya Smoothie Pack can be an optimal post-yoga pick-me-up while accelerating digestion even more, ensuring constipation never gets in the way of a good day ever again.
+Better yet, the Papaya Smoothie Pack can be an optimal post-yoga pick-me-up while accelerating digestion.

-Have you ever tried out yoga to cure constipation problems?
+Have you ever tried out yoga to stimulate your GI health?
 What are some of your favorite moves, you have any?
 We would love to know!

 Let’s face it, there is nothing like snuggling up inside and spoiling yourself with comfort eats when the cold weather blows in.
 Tempting we know.